abdulwaheed76/practices/README.md

 https://github.com/microsoftarchive/redis/releases/download/win-3.2.100/Redis-x64-3.2.100.msi

 ## Database postgres
-On ubuntu, use the following commands
+On ubuntu and windows, use the following commands
 ```
 sudo apt install postgresql
 sudo -u postgres psql;    (for windows go to program files, locate postgres folder, then go to bin folder.
 In windows explorer location bar, type cmd.
 Then type `psql -U postgres`.
 You will be prompted for password that you setup during installation.
 Rest is same for linux and windows)